Nikhila-KS/Donation_App/README.md

 ## Site Map
-The contents in this project follow the following structure.
+The contents in this project follow the following structure:

 ```
 ├── Boarding Screen